Complaints about building control

 If you can consider my complaint what will the Ombudsman look for?

 We consider complaints that the council has done something wrong which has caused you problems.
 So we look at what effect the council’s error has had and what problems this caused for you.
-Some faults we might find are that the council:

 What happens if the Ombudsman finds that the council was at fault?